Tales of Our Times Anthology

-Since 2003, the Center has sponsored Tales of Our Times, the publication of the Elders Writing Workshop, in collaboration with Siloam Presbyterian Church.
-The Elders Writing Workshop is “intended to preserve the memoirs of African-Americans whose lives span a major part of the twentieth century and beyond.”
+Since 2003, the Center has sponsored Tales of Our Times, the publication of the Dr. Edith Rock Writing Workshop for Elders, in collaboration with Siloam Presbyterian Church.
+The Elders Writing Workshop is “intended to preserve the memoirs of African Americans whose lives span a major part of the twentieth century and beyond.”

-“Tales of Our Times” workshops are designed to encourage elder African-Americans to turn their memories into creative and original stories describing the ordinary experiences and events that have shaped their lives and contributed to our collective history.
-Themes of workshops have included memories from World War II; remembrances of the Civil Rights Movement; recollections of the founder of Siloam Presbyterian Church, one of the Brooklyn churches used in the Underground Railroad; and memories of international travels.
-Over the past decade, the participants have produced three published anthologies.
+The workshops are designed to encourage elder African Americans to turn their memories into creative and original stories describing the ordinary experiences and events that have shaped their lives and contributed to our collective history.
+Workshop themes have included memories from World War II; remembrances of the Civil Rights Movement; recollections of the founder of Siloam Presbyterian Church, one of the Brooklyn churches used in the Underground Railroad; and memories of international travels.
+Over the past decade, the participants have produced four published anthologies.
 Their stories reveal the roots of American culture, as we know it today.
-Their stories in turn become our history
+Their stories in turn become our history.